How to Price Your Online Course: What You Need to Know Before You Launch (With Calculator)

 For example, the average price for online photography courses is $20-$100.

-An interesting point to know is that the course placement can influence the price so pay attention to where the course is offered (the platform).
+The interesting point is that the course placement can influence the price, so pay attention to where the course is offered (the platform).

 • Online course placement (the platform) and its influence on the price